junxit/us-congress-bills-112/metadata.md

 - 2011-11-03 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 2930.
 - 2011-11-03 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 2940.
 - 2011-11-03 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7313)
+- 2011-11-07 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-11-08 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 225.